-iPhone 5C and its packaging purportedly shown off in new photosAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 5C and its packaging purportedly shown off in new photosAlex Wagner - Editorial Director of News and Content

 Images have been posted to iapps.im and Sina Weibo that claim to show the iPhone 5C's complete packaging, which is reminiscent of the boxes that Apple currently uses for its iPod touch.
 Most of the packaging is white plastic, complete with "iPhone 5C" branding on the side, but the front of the box is clear so that shoppers can see the device itself.
 We can also see that the sticker protecting the iPhone 5C's display has a color that matches that of that particular model's plastic backing.

 Additional images show the contents of the packaging itself, which includes the phone itself and some documentation that shows buyers how to eject the iPhone 5C's SIM card.
 The shape of the papers line up with the rounded corners of the packaging, and once again we can see that the wallpaper depicted on the phone matches the back of the handset itself.